 I didn’t include this as a primary method because it’s extreme, but it’s worth addressing a common question: “Does factory resetting help reclaim space?”
 Yes, it absolutely does – and it’s the most thorough solution available.

-A factory reset will completely wipe your iPhone clean of all data and basically return it to the state it was in when you first took it out of the box.
+A factory reset will completely clear iPhone storage of all data and basically return it to the state it was in when you first took it out of the box.
 However, it’s a very painstaking process.
 If you want to save anything, you’ll need to make separate backups of your most valuable content first.
 Photos should be backed up to iCloud or your computer, contacts synced to your Apple account, and important documents saved elsewhere.

 Improve iPhone Storage Management If It’s Always Full